nicolocarpignoli/design-patterns-summary/README.md

   - Need of a single instance for coherence and avoid conflicts about behaviour and object state
   - Need of a single/central object used by a large set of other instances (a Logger for example); in these cases it can avoid a significant dependecy injection effort

-### Singleton
-Used for having a single instance of a specified object in a software system

-* Use cases:
-  - Need of a single instance for coherence and avoid conflicts about behaviour and object state
-  - Need of a single/central object used by a large set of other instances (a Logger for example); in these cases it can avoid a significant dependecy injection effort

 ## License